This test of a powerful Soviet Moon rocket ended with an explosion seconds after launch.

-Amazingly, the payload’s launch-escape system operated without fault, and the Zond descent apparatus (or descent module) was recovered safely 2 kilometers from the pad.
+Amazingly, the payload’s launch escape system fired successfully at T+14.5 seconds and the 7K-L1 descent module was recovered safely about 1 mile (2 kilometers) from the pad.

-An investigation commission traced the cause of the failure to the entry of a foreign object into the oxidizer pump of one of the first-stage engines at T-0.25 seconds.
+An investigation commission traced the cause of the failure to the entry of a foreign object into the oxidizer pump of one of the first stage engines at T-0.25 seconds.
 The ensuing explosion started a fire that began to engulf the first stage.
 The control system shut down all engines except one by T+10.15 seconds.
-The booster lifted about 200 meters off the pad and then came crashing down in a massive explosion.
+The booster lifted about 656 feet (200 meters) off the pad and then came crashing down in a massive explosion.

 Some estimates suggest that the resulting explosion had a power of about 25 tons of TNT.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.